DevZone51/PL_SQL/README.md

 The error ORA-01536 was caused because tablespace exceeded the amount provided for the Worspace

-In order to fix this , the original script was replaced by to commit in chunks of 10K registers
+In order to fix this , the original script was replaced by to commit in chunks of 10K, 1K and 100 registers .

           BEGIN
             FOR i IN 1..10 LOOP